qulle/oltb/README_INTERNAL.md

 There are two modules for using SVG icons.
 One is for basic icons and the other one is for Wind Barb icons.

 #### Basic Icons
-Most of the icons are from the excellent [icons.getbootstrap.com](https://icons.getbootstrap.com/).
+Most of the icons are from [icons.getbootstrap.com](https://icons.getbootstrap.com/).
 Icons have been added on a as needed basis and far from all icons have been added.
 ```javascript
 import { SvgPaths, getIcon } from 'oltb/js/core/GetIcon';